Looking for a neat and elegant 9 to 1 dots rangoli for your entrance?

 • How to draw neat and symmetrical muggulu with dots

-In this tutorial you will learn step by step how to create a beautiful 9 to 1 dots rangoli.
-Follow along and recreate this Muggulu for Sankranthi design at home.
+In this video you will learn how to draw a 9 to 1 dots rangoli from start to finish.
+Watch carefully and pause at each step to recreate the pattern at home.

 What You Will Learn